n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 ## **Russia** 🇷🇺
 The Russian Federation existance started with the dissolution of the Soviet Union.
 This was the process of internal disintegration within the Union of Soviet Socialist Republics (USSR), also referred to as the Soviet Union, which began in the second half of the 1980s with growing unrest in the national republics and ended on 26 December 1991.
+According to the Constitution of Russia, the country is an asymmetric federation and semi-presidential republic, wherein the President (Vladimir Putin) is the head of state and the Prime Minister (Dmitry Medvedev) is the head of government.
+Russia has the largest stockpile of nuclear weapons in the world, the second largest fleet of ballistic missile submarines, and the only modern strategic bomber force outside the United States.
+More than 90% of world's 14,000 nuclear weapons are owned by Russia and the United States.

 The following are some population, political and economic statistics about the The Russian Federation based on The CIA's [World Fact Book](https://www.cia.gov/library/publications/the-world-factbook/geos/rs.html):

 <br/>